blazejosinski/lm_nav/README.md

 <a href="http://colab.research.google.com/github/blazejosinski/lm_nav/blob/main/colab_experiment.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" height=22.5></a>

+THIS SOFTWARE AND/OR DATA WAS DEPOSITED IN THE BAIR OPEN RESEARCH COMMONS REPOSITORY ON JULY 11, 2022.

 ## Introduction

 This repository contains code used in *LM-Nav: Robotic Navigation with Large Pre-Trained Models of Language, Vision, and Action* by Dhruv Shah, Błażej Osiński, Brian Ichter, and Sergey Levine.